 Charco Azul and Cuevas Arenales

-Swimming Through the Caves
+Swimming Through the Rocks and Caves

 This area is really more like overhangs (open on one side).
 We walked through them, though doing this requires good footing (and good footwear) and a little climbing skills.